 Context.
 The deep-rooted origins of the Domaine de Bayssan still remain a mystery, but its toponymy plunges us into the Gallo-Roman period which contributed strongly to the city of Béziers identity, its economic expansion, and its emergence in history.

 Today, it is a place of cultural freedom that holds its own on the cultural scene.
 The former «Sortie Ouest» theatre already had a noble vocation, much broader and more generous than the performing arts as simple entertainment.
-Sortie Ouest imposed a demanding and diversified programme, not only to satisfy the small circle of an informed public but also orientated towards «general education».
-It seeks to provide opportunity for sometimes unexpected artistic encounters, the inexhaustible source of rich and contrasting emotions.
+Sortie Ouest imposed a demanding and diversified program, not only to satisfy the small circle of an informed public but also orientated towards «general education».
+It seeks to provide opportunities for sometimes unexpected artistic encounters, the inexhaustible source of rich and contrasting emotions.

 Objectives.
 The theatre wanted to preserve its circus soul which corresponds to its cultural vocation, both in substance and in form.
 Consequently, the project largely draws its references from circus architecture.

-It also expresses a circus-style architecture, a somewhat strange tent whose canvas awning over the seating can be removed on sunny days.
+It also expresses circus-style architecture, a somewhat strange tent whose canvas awning over the seating can be removed on sunny days.
 Only the stage remains under the pleated canvas cover, an opaque and dark veil over the mysteries backstage.